isomerpages/moe-serangoonsec/_distinctive-programmes/Direct School Admission DSA/Criteria and Selection.md

 All applicants will apply for DSA-Sec through a centralised DSA-Sec Portal.

-Parents of applicants from MOE mainstream primary schools may log in directly to&nbsp;**(link unavailable).**
+Parents of applicants from MOE mainstream primary schools may log in directly to [https://go.gov.sg/apply-dsa-sec](https://go.gov.sg/apply-dsa-sec)

 Parents of applicants&nbsp;**not**&nbsp;studying in MOE mainstream primary schools are to apply for a Registration Number (RGxxxxxxx) before they can apply through the DSA-Sec Portal.
-Schools may refer them to MOE website at:&nbsp;[https://www.moe.gov.sg/secondary/dsa](https://www.moe.gov.sg/secondary/dsa).
+For instructions, please visit [https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application)

 **Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.**